PDCMFinder/pdcm-lectern-validator/README.md

 ## Getting Started

+### Clone the repository
-1. Clone this repository using `git clone`.
+Clone this repository using `git clone`.

+### Mongo DB and Lectern
+This validator needs a Mongo db and an instance of Lectern.

+#### Mongo DB setup
+You can use the file `docker-compose.yaml` to start a docker container with a mongo db, which is useful for development purposes.
+`docker-compose up -d`.

+If you use this container, the Mongo instance will be listening on the port 27272 of the host machine.

+#### Lectern setup
+You can read the documentation at https://github.com/overture-stack/lectern to clone the code and start the service.
+An important part of the setup is to create a suitable `.env` where you set the credentials to connect to the Mongo db.

+### Install project dependencies
-2. Install project dependencies by running `yarn install`.
+Install project dependencies by running `yarn install`.

 ## Usage